-Quality Improvement Organization (QIO)-A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
+Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.

-Quantity limits-A management tool that is designed to limit the use of selected drugs for quality, safety, or utilization reasons.
+Quantity Limits - A management tool that is designed to limit the use of selected drugs for quality, safety, or utilization reasons.
 Limits may be on the amount of the drug that we cover per prescription or for a defined period of time.

-Real Time Benefit Tool-A portal or computer application in which enrollees can look up complete, accurate, timely, clinically appropriate, enrollee-specific formulary and benefit information.
+Real-Time Benefit Tool - A portal or computer application in which enrollees can look up complete, accurate, timely, clinically appropriate, enrollee-specific formulary and benefit information.
 This includes cost sharing amounts, alternative formulary medications that may be used for the same health condition as a given drug, and coverage restrictions (Prior Authorization, Step Therapy, Quantity Limits) that apply to alternative medications.

-Rehabilitation services-These services include physical therapy, speech and language therapy, and occupational therapy.
+Rehabilitation Services - These services include physical therapy, speech and language therapy, and occupational therapy.

-Retail walk-In clinic-A provider location that generally does not require appointments and may be a standalone location or located in a retail store, supermarket or pharmacy.
+Retail Walk-In Clinic - A provider location that generally does not require appointments and may be a standalone location or located in a retail store, supermarket or pharmacy.
 Walk-In Clinic Services are subject to the same cost-sharing as Urgent Care Centers.
-(See the Benefit Chart in Chapter 4.)
+(See the Benefit Chart in Chapter 4)

-Service area-A geographic area where you must live to join a particular health plan.
+Service Area - A geographic area where you must live to join a particular health plan.
 For plans that limit which doctors and hospitals you may use, it's also generally the area where you can get routine (non-emergency) services.
-The plan must disenroll you if you permanently move out of the plan's service area.
+The plan may disenroll you if you permanently move out of the plan's service area.

-Skilled Nursing Facility (SNF) care-Skilled nursing care and rehabilitation services provided on a continuous, daily basis, in a skilled nursing facility.
+Skilled Nursing Facility (SNF) Care - Skilled nursing care and rehabilitation services provided on a continuous, daily basis, in a skilled nursing facility.
 Examples of care include physical therapy or intravenous injections that can only be given by a registered nurse or doctor.

-Special needs plan-A special type of Medicare Advantage Plan that provides more focused health care for specific groups of people, such as those who have both Medicare and Medicaid, who reside in a nursing home, or who have certain chronic medical conditions.
+Special Needs Plan - A special type of Medicare Advantage Plan that provides more focused health care for specific groups of people, such as those who have both Medicare and Medicaid, who reside in a nursing home, or who have certain chronic medical conditions.

-Step therapy-A utilization tool that requires you to first try another drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.
+Step Therapy - A utilization tool that requires you to first try another drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.

-Supplemental Security Income (SSI)-A monthly benefit paid by Social Security to people with limited income and resources who are disabled, blind, or age 65 and older.
+Supplemental Security Income (SSI) - A monthly benefit paid by Social Security to people with limited income and resources who are disabled, blind, or age 65 and older.
 SSI benefits are not the same as Social Security benefits.

-Urgently needed services-Covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
+Urgently Needed Services - Covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
 For example, you need immediate care during the weekend.
 Services must be immediately needed and medically necessary.

-UHC Dual Complete TN-Y001 (HMO-POS D-SNP) Customer Service:
+UHC Dual Complete AL-D001 (HMO-POS D-SNP) Customer Service:

-ふ Call 1-800-690-1606
+Call 1-866-480-1086

 Calls to this number are free.

-8am-8pm: 7 Days Oct-Mar; M-F Apr-Sept.
+8 a.m.-8 p.m.: 7 Days Oct-Mar; M-F Apr-Sept.
 Customer Service also has free language interpreter services available for non-English speakers.